PoisotLab/ms_network_prediction/manuscript.md

 If we wish to predict the interactions between species we have not observed together, using our knowledge of the structure of ecological networks to interact in a particular ecosystem is one of our most useful assets.
 Other elements that contribute to the realization of an interaction are abundance and traits matching in space and time, and the combination of these elements allow us to infer potential from realized interactions and empirical data about populations
 [@Poisot2016StrPro].

 # A Roadmap Toward Prediction of Ecological Networks across Space and Time

+Below we focus on and discuss integrating what we envisage to be the key areas towards conceptualising and predicting ecological networks [@fig:conceptual].
+With particular focus on taking a machine learning approach to the modelling process, the relationship between species interactions and network structure, and incorporating space.

 ![](figures/conceptual.png){#fig:conceptual}